ansimotd: Retro ANSI Art for Your Terminal

 How it works

-The script looks for ANSI art files in ~/.config/ansimotd/ and randomly selects one to display.
-It parses SAUCE metadata (a 128-byte block at the end of ANSI files) to determine the dimensions of each piece of art.
+ansimotd looks for ANSI art files in ~/.config/ansimotd/art/ and randomly selects one to display.
+It parses SAUCE metadata (a 128-byte block at the end of ANSI files) to determine the dimensions of each piece of art and ensure it fits your terminal width.

 Getting started